2019-2020 GRANT FUNDING

 The City of Goleta became an entitlement grantee in 2004.
 As a requirement of the CDBG program, the City is required to prepare a multi-year planning document referred to as the Consolidated Plan.
 The most recently completed Consolidated Plan for the City of Goleta covers the five-year period of 2015-2019.
 A link to the Consolidated Plan can be found below.

-The 2014-2019 Consolidated Plan outlines the City’s strategy for pursuing the overall goals of the U.S. Department of Housing and Urban Development (HUD) to provide decent housing; to establish and maintain a suitable living environment; and to expand economic revitalization opportunities.
+Goleta's 2015-2019 Consolidated Plan outlines the City’s strategy for pursuing the overall goals of the U.S. Department of Housing and Urban Development (HUD) to provide decent housing; to establish and maintain a suitable living environment; and to expand economic revitalization opportunities.
 HUD regulations require that the needs assessment and housing and community development strategy cover a 3-5 year planning period.
 The Consolidated Plan also contains identifiable benchmarks for measuring progress through the goals, objectives and community development strategies to meet the City's housing needs and to provide services to the low-income, homeless and special needs populations within the City.

-In addition to the Consolidated Planning effort, each year the City is required to prepare an annual plan which includes one-year goals and objectives, and sets forth funding allocations for activities to be carried out in the program year.
+In addition to the Consolidated Planning effort, each year the City is required to prepare an annual plan (Action Plan) which includes one-year goals and objectives, and sets forth funding allocations for activities to be carried out in the program year.
 The City of Goleta relies on nonprofit organizations to help carry out the goals of its CDBG Program.
 To allow for this, the City awards grant funds on a competitive basis to organizations that are considered grant subrecipients under the City's CDBG Program.

-For more information, please contact Claudia Dato at (805) 961-7554 or email firstname.lastname@example.org
+For more information, please contact Dominique Samario (805) 690-5126 or email email@example.com.

 Para información en español, por favor llame al (805) 961-7568 y pregunte por Vyto Adomaitis.